algobulls/pyalgotrading/docs/strategies/aroon_crossover.md

 - Traders and investors use the Aroon indicator to identify potential trend reversals, assess the strength of a trend, and generate buy or sell signals.
 For example, when the Aroon-Up line crosses above the Aroon-Down line, it may suggest a bullish trend, while a cross below may indicate a bearish trend.

-- It's important to note that the Aroon indicator is just one of many tools used in technical analysis, and its effectiveness can vary depending on market conditions and other factors.
+- It is important to note that the Aroon indicator is just one of many tools used in technical analysis, and its effectiveness can vary depending on market conditions and other factors.
 It is often used in conjunction with other indicators and analysis techniques to make informed trading decisions.

 | [![aroon](images/aroon.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](images/aroon.png)    |
 |: -- :|